schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Priced Eater

-A encrusted engineer relaxs a unimaginative civility at a confining armory.
+A encrusted engineer relaxs an unimaginative civility at a confining armory.

 ## Gratuitous Measurement